Zb tetraquark channel from lattice QCD and Born-Oppenheimer approximation

 We presented a lattice QCD study of a channel with quark structure $\bar bb\bar du$, where Belle observed two exotic $Z_b$ hadrons.
 We find significantly attractive potential $V(r)$ between $B$ and $\bar B^*$ at small $r$ when the total spin of the heavy quarks is equal to one.
-Dynamics of $B\bar B^*$ system within the extracted $V(r)$ leads to a virtual bound state, whose mass depends on the parametrization of $V$.
-Certain parametrizations give a virtual bound state slightly below $B\bar B^*$ threshold and a narrow peak in $B\bar B^*$ rate just above threshold, resembling $Z_b$ in experiment.
+Dynamics of $B\bar B^*$ system within the extracted $V(r)$ leads to one bound state, whose mass depends on the parametrization of $V$.
+Certain parametrizations render a bound state closely below threshold and a narrow peak in $B\bar B^*$ rate just above threshold, resembling $Z_b$ in experiment.

 For quantitative comparison to experiment, future lattice studies need to explore how the dynamics of $B\bar B^*$ is influenced by the coupling to $\Upsilon\pi$ channels, and by the component where the total spin of the heavy quarks is equal to zero.
 Derivation of the appropriate analytic form for $V(r)$ would be very valuable.